 - The license is valid for a fixed period and needs to be renewed.

-2. DUTIES AND RESPONSIBILITIES OF THE PLUMBING CONTRACTOR
+2. RULES AND RESPONSIBILITIES OF THE PLUMBING CONTRACTOR

 To execute the plumbing work, a good contractor should follow the guidelines given below